EmpaEconversion/aurora-cycler-manager/README.md

 aurora-app
 ```

+- There are three tabs, samples plotting, batch plotting, and database.
-To upload sample information to the database, place output .json files from the Aurora robot into the samples folder defined in the configuration.
+- To upload sample information to the database, use the 'Add samples' button in the database tab, and select a .json file defining the cells.

-Hand-made cells can also be added, a .json must be created with the keys defined in the shared configuration.
+- Hand-made cells can also be added, a .json must be created with the keys defined in the configuration file.
+- Protocols can be created in database -> protocols.
+- In database -> pipelines, load samples onto the pipelines, then submit a protocol.

-Loading samples, submitting jobs etc. can be performed on `tomato` or Neware directly, or using the `aurora-app` GUI, or by writing a Python script to use the functions in server_manager.py.
+- Loading samples, submitting jobs, analysing data etc. can also be run in Python scripts directly - see the example in `server_manager.py`.

 With SSH access, automatic data harvesting and analysis is run using:
 ```